Simon-Brandt/ShellArgparser/README.md

 [--arg-delimiter-2=CHAR]         the secondary delimiter that separates the
                                  elements of sequences in the arguments
                                  definition (default: ",")
-[--check-arg-definition]         check if the arguments definition is
+[--check-arg-def]                check if the arguments definition is
                                  consistent (default: false)
 [--check-env-vars]               check if the argparser environment variables
                                  accord to their definition (default: false)